 Kevin LaVigne Antoine, JD

-Kevin LaVigne Antoine, JD, is the Associate Vice President (AVP) for Community and Government Relations and Chief DEI Officer at Bucks County Community College.
-He is ex-military.
-He served in the US Air Force as an air battle manager controlling US fighter aircraft in air combat training, intercepting hostile aircraft approaching North American air space, air refueling, and search and rescue missions.
+Dr. Antoine served as a Captain in the United States Air Force's NORAD Command as an air battle manager, controlling fighter aircraft in air combat training and missions, intercepting hostile aircraft approaching North American air space, conducting air refueling, and search and rescue missions.

 Featured Opeds